Edit

 X++ interfaces

-All interfaces are public, even if you don't explicitly add the public keyword in front of the interface keyword in interface declaration.
+All interfaces are public, even if you don't explicitly add the public keyword in front of the interface keyword in the interface declaration.
 The methods on an interface are also public.
 Explicit inclusion of the keyword public is optional.

-To create an interface, follow these steps.
+To create an interface, follow these steps:

 2. In the New Item dialog box, select Interface, and then enter a name for the interface.

-3. Click Add.
+3. Select Add.

-It is customary to preface the name of an interface with I.
+Prefix the name of an interface with I.

 Interface example